 Getting lost in the jungle can make your blood run cold.
 But don’t be quaking in your boots just yet.
 Panicking will be your worst mistake.
 According to Psychology Today, panicking can cause anxiety, which, in turn, will affect your decision-making.

 You will end up in a huge mess.
 That’s why you need to focus on rational thinking.
 Torch the fear and squash the anxiety with the “S-T-O-P” technique:

 - Think calmly

 - Observe the area

 - Plan your next move

 Remember, running around unprepared will get you nowhere.
-So, analyze every step you take and chew over every decision you come up with.
+So, analyze every step you take and think over every decision you come up with.
 It will be the key to you surviving in the jungle.

 Step 2: Know the Dangers